-- Demonstrations have occurred in Caracas, Valencia, Maracay, Merida, San Cristobal and other cities in Venezuela in February 2014.
-These have been associated with violence and in some instances have resulted in deaths and injuries.
-Australians should avoid all political gatherings and demonstrations as they have the potential to become violent.
-See under Civil unrest/political tension for further information.
+- Tensions may increase in the lead up to legislative elections on 6 December 2015.
+Since February 2014, demonstrations have occurred regularly in major urban centres throughout Venezuela, particularly in Caracas, Valencia, Maracay, Merida and San Cristobal.
+These have been associated with violence and have resulted in numerous deaths and injuries Australians should avoid all political gatherings and demonstrations as they have the potential to become violent.
+See Safety and security.

-- Venezuela has one of the world’s highest crime rates.
-Violent crime, including murder, armed robbery, kidnapping and carjacking, occurs frequently throughout Venezuela.
+- Venezuela has one of the world's highest crime rates.
+Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 Due to high levels of serious crime in Venezuela, Australian officials have been instructed to adopt enhanced security measures when travelling by car.

-- The road between the Maiquetia Simon Bolivar airport and Caracas is particularly dangerous due to violent crime.
+- The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
-See the Crime section for more details.
+See Safety and security.

-- We strongly advise you not to travel within 80 km of Venezuela's border areas with Colombia, in particular the border states of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas.
+- We strongly advise you not to travel within 80 km of Venezuela's border with Colombia.
+This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 The presence of gangs and terrorist groups make the region unsuitable for travel.

 - Australia does not have an Embassy or Consulate in Venezuela.
-The Canadian Embassy in the Venezuelan capital, Caracas, provides consular assistance to Australians in Venezuela (except the issue of passports).
+The Canadian Embassy located in Caracas, provides consular assistance to Australians in Venezuela.
+This service includes the issuance of Provisional Travel Documents.
 The Australian Embassy in Chile can also assist Australians.

 - Be a smart traveller.
 Before heading overseas: